3mdeb/news-and-ideas/_posts/2018-08-17-pxe-server-release.md

 So far there was no `pxe-server` release process we just pushed modifications to master and live with that.
 Whole `pxe-server` architecture is convoluted.
-First it is not just `pxe-server`, to be more precise it is TFTP and NFS container with running servers, which as parameters take directories with content that should be served.
+First it is not just `pxe-server`, to be more precise it is HTTP and NFS container with running servers, which as parameters take directories with content that should be served.